yangcas/yangcas.github.io/_pages/cv.md

 ### OmniBuds: A Sensory Earable Platform for Advanced Bio-Sensing and On-Device Machine Learning
 <p>
-We proposed OmniBuds, which is an advanced earable research platform designed to enable multimodal bio-sensing and on-device machine learning, advancing real-time health perception.
+We proposed OmniBuds, an advanced earable research platform designed to enable multimodal bio-sensing and on-device machine learning.
 Unlike conventional wearables that rely on cloud-based processing, OmniBuds offers direct access to raw physiological data, supporting privacy-preserving, real-time analysis.
 It integrates a wide array of sensors, including PPG, temperature, IMUs, and multiple microphones, all within a compact True Wireless Stereo (TWS) earbud form factor.
 Equipped with an embedded machine learning accelerator, OmniBuds enables efficient on-device computation, optimized for low power consumption to support continuous operation.
 This platform is ideal for researchers aiming to explore health-aware wearable intelligence and real-time physiological monitoring.
 </p>
 <p>
 Web: <a href="https://www.omnibuds.tech/">https://www.omnibuds.tech/</a><br>